zulip/zulip-mobile/docs/architecture/realtime.md

     implementation (see `eventActions.js`) is to dispatch a Redux action with a type `DEAD_QUEUE`, which causes a variety of effects.
-* When a poll request fails some other way: we retry, with some appropriate backoff.
+* When an `/events` poll request fails some other way: we retry, with some appropriate backoff.
   * This is normal when there's some transient problem with the network connection, or on the server.
 * If the timestamp of last successful update is too far in the past